videomorph-dev/videomorph/README.md

 convert video, making simple, easy to use and allowing the user choose outputting between the most popular video formats.

-VideoMorph UI is simple and clean, eliminating annoying options rarely used.
+VideoMorph UI is simple and clean focused on usability, eliminating annoying options rarely used.
 Videomorph is a video converter, just that.
 If you want a video editor, VideoMorph isn't for you.